 A role to play in your baby’s birth weight

 During pregnancy, your diet can have a direct impact on your baby’s birth weight.
 A well-balanced diet that meets the recommended calorie and nutrient intakes is more likely to result in a healthy birth weight, which can reduce your baby’s risk of disease and other health issues.

 A good way to achieve this is to eat plenty of fruit and vegetables throughout pregnancy.
 As the most nutrient-dense of all the food groups, fruit and veg provide a comparatively high level of nutrients per calorie.
 At a time when your recommended intakes of many nutrients

 Fruit and vegetables

 Packed with essential vitamins, minerals and fibre, fruit and vegetables are a vital part of a healthy pregnancy diet.

 Key nutrients provided by fruit and vegetables

-Vitamin C: Important for normal immune protection.
+Vitamin C: supports the normal function of the immune system.
 Sources include:

 - Citrus fruits